deephdave/deephdave.github.io/_posts/2020-07-18-The-Courage-to-Be-Disliked-Ichiro-Kishimi-Fumitake Koga.markdown

 + 'Freedom is being disliked by other person'.
 It's that you are disliked by someone.
 It is proof that you are exercising your freedom and living in freedom, and a sign that you are living in accordance with your own principles.

-+ 'Not wanting to be disliked' is probably my task, but whether or not so+and+so dislike me is the other person's task.
++ 'Not wanting to be disliked' is probably my task, but whether or not so and so dislike me is the other person's task.
 Even if there is a person who doesn't think well of me.

 + When one person praises another, the goal is 'to manipulate someone who has less ability than you.'
 It's not done out of gratitude or respect.